cagov/caldata-mdsa-training/docs/data-transformation/local-repo-setup.md

 export SNOWFLAKE_AUTHENTICATOR=ExternalBrowser
 ```

-This will enable you to perform loading activities which are needed for Airflow or Fivetran.
+This will enable you develop scripts for loading raw data into the development environment.
 Again, open a new terminal and verify that the environment variables are set.

-## 1. Configure AWS (optional)
+## 3. Configure AWS (optional)

 In order to create and manage AWS resources programmatically,
 you need to create access keys and configure your local setup to use them: